Does an MA system put more load on the anchor?

 • Theoretically, an MA system does not put more force on the anchor.

-• In the real world, with friction, you can magnify forces on the anchor.
+• In the real world, friction in your system actually LOWERS forces on the anchor.

 The higher the MA of the system, the more force goes to the anchor.